 - Your tools need to connect in ways off-the-shelf software does not support

-Many businesses underestimate what it costs to force a subscription tool to do something it was not designed for.
-The hours spent on manual data transfers, spreadsheet workarounds, and duplicate entry add up fast.
+Many businesses underestimate the toll of forcing a subscription tool to do something it was not designed for.
+Asana's Anatomy of Work Index, surveying over 10,000 knowledge workers, found that workers spend roughly 60% of their time on coordination, status updates, and duplicate data entry rather than skilled tasks.
 When your team spends more time fighting the tool than doing their actual work, it is time to look at custom.

 The Hybrid Approach